bc-transit/TranslinkRTTI/README.md

     - Filters include 'stopNo'
 - getStatus(string $serviceName)

-For more information on usage, see the code and their related doc strings.
+For more information on usage, see the source code and the related doc strings.

 ## License